alekseyl/me-redis/README.md

    mistakes are usually in config.
 Don't forget - namespaces inside regexp must be in zipped form ( integers became base62 integers strings and crumbs are zipped )!
 4. Check hash-max-size-value, if your average data size is greater than hash-max-size-value than hash optimization will not bring resource savings.
+5. Check hash-max-size-entries if it small than hash effect is less than expected
 5. Trace through code and inspect zip_key and zip? output.

 # Limitations